 Attendance and Absence Policy

-Vendors must be present by 7:00 a.m. on Saturday and 1:00 p.m. on Wednesday, otherwise space is subject to reassignment to other vendors.
-Vendors are required to notify Illinois Stewardship Alliance a minimum of 24 hours prior to Market Day if they do not plan to utilize their reserved space so it can be reassigned to another vendor.
-In the event of three unexcused absences, ISA shall have the option to permanently reassign participant’s Market space without any further notice to vendor.
+Vendors must be present by 7:00 a.m. on Wednesday and Saturday; otherwise space is subject to reassignment to other vendors.
+Vendors are required to notify Illinois Stewardship Alliance a minimum of 24 hours prior to Market day if they do not plan to use their reserved space so it can be reassigned to another vendor.
+In the event of three unexcused absences, ISA shall have the option to permanently re-assign participant’s Market space without any further notice to vendor.
 In the event of a last minute emergency prohibiting the vendor from attending, the vendor must notify the Market Manager or Illinois Stewardship Alliance office as soon as possible to report the absence.
 In such case of an emergency, vendor absence will be excused at the discretion of the Market Manager.
 Vendors will not be refunded vendor fees for cancellations or unexcused absences except in extenuating circumstances at the Market Manager’s discretion.
-Cancellations may be made by phone at 217-528-1563 or by emailing Lindsay Miller at firstname.lastname@example.org
+Cancellations may be made by phone at 217-528-1563 or by emailing Deborah Cavanaugh-Grant at Deborah@ilstewards.org.

-Vendors may drive their vehicles into the Market after 12:30 p.m. on Saturdays and 6:00 p.m. on Wednesdays.
+Vendors may drive their vehicles into the market after 12:30 p.m. on Wednesdays and Saturdays.
 Vendors are not permitted to leave the market before the official market end time UNLESS they have run out of product.
-Vendors who run out of product early will not be allowed to drive their vehicles into or out of the Market but must either wait until the official closing of the Market or walk their booth materials out of the market.
+Vendors who run out of product early will not be allowed to drive their vehicles into or out of the market but must either wait until the official closing of the market or walk their booth materials out of the market.
 Vendors who leave the market early without cause will be subject to disciplinary policies.

 - 1st Offense/Complaint: Verbal Warning issued by the Market Manager

 - 2nd Offense/Complaint: Written Warning issued by the Market Manager